-You can start to lift beyond the vertical position over your head.
+This is the same exercise as for week 0-3 (page 23), but you can start to lift beyond the vertical position over your head.

 Lying on your back on the bed or the floor.

 - Lift your operated arm with your other arm.
 Keep your operated arm as relaxed as possible.
 Try to gradually lift it over your head. - When you first do this exercise you can start with your elbows bent. - Repeat 5 times.